shaleen111/cie-as-pastpaperdl/README.md

 # cie-as-pastpaperdl
-Utility to automatically downnload CIE A-Level Past Papers as well as marking schemes.
+Utility to automatically download CIE A-Level Past Papers as well as marking schemes.